Dahlia Viruses

 Our Stance and Policy

 Because you can test one day, receive a negative result, and then your plant can become infected the next day, Long Lane Farm follows the following guidance and policy.
-We rarely test our plants for virus because of the above first sentence and the exorbitant cost to do so.
 We inspect our plants nearly everyday.
-If we see a plant that looks suspicious, we tag it, fertilize it with an organic fish emulsion and give it about 2 days.
-If after 2 days, the plant has improved we know it was likely a nutritional deficiency and she lives to see another day.
-If after 2 days, the plant looks the same, we assume it could be virus-related and that plant is dug up and destroyed (trashed or burned, never composted).
+If we see a plant that looks suspicious, we tag it, fertilize it with an organic fish emulsion and give it a few days.
+If after a few days, the plant has improved in appearance, we know it was likely a nutritional deficiency and she lives to see another day.
+If after a few days, the plant looks the same, we assume it could be virus-related and that plant is dug up and destroyed (trashed or burned, never composted).
+If we were to test and receive a positive result, that is what we would need to do anyway.

 We are committed to selling healthy tubers and do what we can to mitigate pests as naturally as possible in order to mitigate virus and/or spread.
+We also sanitize when cutting and splitting.

 With that said, for the above mentioned reasons, we cannot be held responsible for future viruses in your plants.
 There is absolutely no way to know exactly when that plant contracted the virus.
 The most likely answer is that the tuber came out of dormancy, grew into a plant, and was bitten by a vector carrying insect.
 Not that the virus was carried in the tuber, although that is a possibility.
 There is just no way to be 100% sure.
 You can only do your best!